Trucks, video games, puzzles, board games and Barbie dolls sat on two gurneys rolling along Harbor-UCLA Medical Center's narrow corridors.

 Jon Schultz, president of the Beach Cities Mustang Club, hands out some of the toys collected for the children who spent Christmas Day at Harbor UCLA Medical Center such as Christian Riley, who received a toy car (Mustang!).
 This is the 10th year the group has visited the hospital.

-For 12 years, BCMC has delivered toys to local hospitals and adopted families on Christmas Day!
+For 26 years, BCMC has collected and delivered toys to local hospitals and adopted families on Christmas Day!

 This wasn't the first time time that BCMC made the front page of a major publication